Whispering Willows

-Whispering Willows is an indie adventure horror video game developed by the independent developer Night Light Interactive, and published by Akupara Games.
-It was released on Ouya on May 27, 2014, and subsequently released for Microsoft Windows, Linux, and OS X on Steam on July 9, 2014 and on Nintendo Switch on September 27, 2018.
-The game was translated into Spanish, German, French, Italian, Russian, Polish, Chinese, Ukrainian and Brazilian Portuguese.
-The soundtrack by Steve Goldshein was released on January 9, 2018 by video game music label Materia Collective.
+Whispering Willows is an indie adventure horror video game developed by independent developer Night Light Interactive for Ouya in May 2014.

 Gameplay

 The player takes control of Elena Elkhorn who wants to rescue her father.
 With her pendant, she can access her shamanic powers: the ability to leave her physical body and explore the world in spirit form.
 Using this ability, she can fly through gaps in walls and reach new places.
 The player can also possess certain objects, such as levers, to manipulate the environment.
 Throughout the game, the player finds notes from ghosts, which reveal new things.
 To advance in the game, the player has to find items and use them on certain objects.

 Plot

 Young Elena Elkhorn embarks on a harrowing journey to find her missing father and discover the secrets of the Willows Mansion.
 Aiding her journey is a unique amulet she received from her father, which allows her to astrally project her spirit into a ghostly realm and communicate with the dead.